pawelgrzybek/pawelgrzybek.com/content/posts/2024-09-05-lesson-learned-dataset-keys-are-camel-cased/index.md

 summary: "Unfortunately, it is a little rant for implementations that want to provide convenience by extending the standard but make things more confusing."
 ---

 This quick post tells the story of how I learned that `dataset` keys are camel-cased.
-Unfortunately, it is a little rant for implementations that want to provide convenience by extending the standard but make things more confusing.
+Unfortunately, it is a little rant about implementations that want to provide convenience by extending the standard but make things more confusing.

 ## Accessing data-* attributes via dataset